A comprehensive resource for safe and responsible laser use

 Tips and training for pilots

 More protective eyewear info

 Windscreen protection for pilots — Using a film to absorb or reflect laser light, to reduce it to safe and manageable levels.
-No eyewear would be necessary if the windscreen itself protects from too much laser light.
+No eyewear would be necessary since the windscreen itself would protect from too much laser light.

 How to safely simulate a laser strike